JuliaDynamics/ConcurrentSim.jl/README.md

 ## Release Notes

 * 2017: v0.5
   * The old way of making processes is deprecated in favor of the semi-coroutine approach as implemented in [ResumableFunctions](https://github.com/BenLauwens/ResumableFunctions.jl.git).
 The `@process` macro replaces the `@coroutine` macro.
-The old `@process` macro is temporarily renamed `@oldprocess` and will be removed when the infrastructure supporting the `produce` and the `consume` functions are no longer available in Julia.
+The old `@process` macro is temporarily renamed `@oldprocess` and will be removed when the infrastructure supporting the `produce` and the `consume` functions is no longer available in Julia.
 (DONE)
   * This version no longer integrates a continuous time solver.
 A continuous simulation framework based on [DISCO](http://www.akira.ruc.dk/~keld/research/DISCO/) and inspired by the standalone [QSS](https://sourceforge.net/projects/qssengine/) solver using SimJulia as its discrete-event engine can be found in the repository [QuantizedStateSystems](https://github.com/BenLauwens/QuantizedStateSystems.jl.git) (WIP):
-  * Documentation is automated with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) (WIP).
+  * Documentation is automated with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) (WIP: Overview and Tutorial OK).
 * 2017: v0.4.1, the `resumable` and `yield` macro are put in a seperate package [ResumableFunctions](https://github.com/BenLauwens/ResumableFunctions.jl.git):
   * Users have to take into account the following syntax change: `@yield return arg` is replaced by `@yield arg`.
 * 2017: v0.4 only supports Julia v0.6 and above.
 It is a complete rewrite: more julian and less pythonic.
 The discrete event features are on par with v0.3 (SimPy v3) and following features are added: